Polymer/old-docs-site/app/1.0/devguide/properties.md

 ### Array mutation methods

-When modifying arrays, a set of array mutation methods are provided on {{site.project_title}}
-element prototypes which mimic `Array.prototype` methods, with the exception that they take a `path` string as the first argument.
+When modifying arrays, a set of array mutation methods are provided on Polymer element prototypes which mimic `Array.prototype` methods, with the exception that they take a `path` string as the first argument.
 The `path` argument identifies an array on the element to mutate, with the following arguments matching those